 Things to think about when you’re looking for a coffee maker include:

-If you are purchasing a single-serve machine, make sure your favorite coffee cup will fit in the opening
+If you are purchasing a single-serve machine, make sure your favorite coffee cup will fit under the spout.

-Now that we have talked about things that you need to know before you begin shopping for your perfect coffee maker, let’s have another look at our top five Cuisinart coffee makers:
+Now that we have talked about things that you need to know before you begin shopping for your perfect coffee maker, let’s have another look at our top five Cuisinart coffee makers.
+Our top pick is the Cuisinart DCC-3200 14-Cup Coffee Maker, followed by the Cuisinart DCC-1150BK 10-Cup Classic Coffee-Maker.
+If you’re shopping on a budget, you may want to look at the Cuisinart DCC-450BK 4-Cup Coffeemaker.

 Table of Contents